 - Current Building Regulations require a maximum U value of 0.3W/m2 and realistically 0.2W/m2.
 Achieving that U value for solid walls will mean installing at least 100mm of rigid insulation (Celotex, Kingspan or similar)

 It has been well established that improving airtightness has a greater impact on heat loss than insulation.
 The solid elements of the wall will naturally be fairly airtight — but it is the gaps, cracks and penetrations that can be problematic.

-These tend to occur as much in awkward places – floor/ceiling voids, below the ground floor, the first floor ceiling – as on the accessible areas of the wall.
+These tend to occur as much in awkward places, such as floor/ceiling voids, below the ground floor, the first floor ceiling, as on the accessible areas of the wall.
 The insulation applied to the wall can form the airtight barrier, but the benefit will be reduced by up to 50% if the gaps, cracks and penetrations are not also dealt with.

-There are three basic methods of installing internal wall insulation, and the process is broadly the same for all three.
-(There is also a fourth option which we will come to later):
+There are three basic methods of installing internal wall insulation (and one alternative method which we will also cover), but the process is broadly the same for all three:

 - Check the condition of the wall and undertake remedial work

 - Ask the preferred insulation manufacturer to check where the dew point will occur with the preferred thickness of insulation

 - Decide on which of the three methods will be best (as below)

 - Decide how to deal with reveals, floor voids and other potential cold bridges

 - Remove everything fixed to the walls to be insulated — plug sockets, light switches, curtain rails, radiators, pipes, skirtings, covings, kitchen cabinets, fitted wardrobes, etc